hariharanrav/Hariharan-Ravishankar/index.md

 10+ Conference and journal publications, 15+ Filed US patents.

 ### Research Interests
-Research interests include intersection of advanced AI techniques and domain-specific knowledge for challenging and relevant healthcare analytics problems.
-Recent research in methods for adapting deep learning methods across domains and devices, domain adaptation and continuous learning.
-Generalization of AI models for medical imaging.
+Technologies at the intersection of advanced AI techniques and domain-specific knowledge for challenging and relevant healthcare analytics problems.
+Recent research in methods for adapting deep learning methods across domains and devices,continuous learning and generalization of AI models for medical imaging & patient monitoring systems.

 # Header 1